apache/accumulo-website/_docs-2-0/administration/monitoring-metrics.md

 If the Accumulo conf directory has been configured (in particular the `accumulo-env.sh` file must be set up), the `accumulo-util gen-monitor-cert` command can be used to create the keystore and truststore files with random passwords.
-The command will print out the properties that need to be added to the `accumulo-site.xml` file.
+The command will print out the properties that need to be added to the `accumulo.properties` file.
 The stores can also be generated manually with the
 Java `keytool` command, whose usage can be seen in the `accumulo-util` script.

-If desired, the SSL ciphers allowed for connections can be controlled via the following properties in `accumulo-site.xml`:
+If desired, the SSL ciphers allowed for connections can be controlled via the following properties in `accumulo.properties`:

  * {% plink monitor.ssl.include.ciphers %}
  * {% plink monitor.ssl.exclude.ciphers %}